 Remember that it is always your responsibility to ensure that you do not enter a low emission zone without having verified that your vehicle complies with the requirements for driving in a low emission zone.
 You can be charged a penalty of DKK 12,500 for lorries and buses and DKK 1,500 for vans.

-If you fail to register your non-Danish vehicle (if first register is before date limit) along with the appropriate documentation, you will be charged DKK 1,000.
+If you fail to register your non-Danish vehicle (if first registration data is before date limit) along with the required documentation, you will be charged a penalty of DKK 1,000.

 Automatic Number Plate Recognition

 You can read more about Automatic Number Plate Recognition (ANPR)